 Rat Pest Control Perth

-When it comes to Perth Rat Pest Control, the main species of concern are the House Mouse, Brown Rat and Roof Rat.
+When it comes to Rat Pest Control in Perth, the main species of concern are the House Mouse, Brown Rat and Roof Rat.
 You already can recognise a mouse, and the distinct noises in the roof show you where rats love to breed.
 If you have pets, fruit trees, vegetables or live near water sources you will quite often find rat or mouse infestations affecting your property.
 It’s not uncommon to see them scuttling along fences, hear them gnawing or smell them-particularly at night.
 Mice in Perth can cause problems with food storage, vegetable gardens and sheds and rats can be a fire hazard, as they chew wires sometimes.

 Perth Rodent Control Experts